mnovakovic/mnovakovic.github.io/docs/_posts/2022-03-19-another-refactor.markdown

 ## Solution: optimize for the user and business needs

-It took me a while to realize that the solution couldn't be simpler: optimize for the user and business needs.
+It took me a while to realize that the solution couldn't be simpler: *optimize for the user and business needs*.
 I wish I knew this little trick back then.
 I was refactoring to support whatever potential use case I creatively came up with instead of making it solve the problems I was paid to solve.